aaltonewmedia/physcomp.newmedia.dog/content/2025/suthasinee/final-project-documentation/index.md

 ![](img_3448.jpg "Me hacking my weaving loom")

 Then incoming the physical computing part.
 Software will betray you once in a while but Hardware will betray you every 5 minutes or so (that is probably because I just learn everything this class) so debugging sensor, port, connection, wifi, osc, etc. was a tug of war game.
 But I actually enjoy doing it in the end and I'm actually proud that I tried to debug and do most of the thing myself first and if it's too hard to solve then I'll blink twice for Matti to help.
-Here is the picture of Matti holding mini switch for me, we called this Matti's tortured machine.
+Here is the picture of Matti holding mini switch for me, we called this Matti's torture machine.

 ![](img_3885.jpg "Please hold it for me while I go check something real quick")